gbeced/pyalgotrade/doc/tutorial.rst

 **This tutorial was developed on a UNIX environment, but the steps to adapt it to a Windows environment should be straightforward.**

-The PyAlgoTrade library has 4 main components:
+PyAlgoTrade has 5 main components:

  * Strategies
+ * Feeds
+ * DataSeries
  * Technicals
- * Feeds
  * Optimizer

 Strategies
     These are the classes that you define, that implement a certain trading strategy.
 When to buy, when to sell, etc.

-Technicals
-    These are a set of filters that you use to make calculations over a stream of values to decide what to do.
-    For example SMA (Simple Moving Average), RSI (Relative Strength Index), etc.

 Feeds
     These are data providing abstractions.
 For example, you'll use a CSV feed that loads bars from a CSV (Comma-separated values) formatted file to feed data to a strategy.

+DataSeries
+    A data series is an abstraction used to manage historical data.

+Technicals
+    These are a set of filters that you use to make calculations on top of DataSeries.
+    For example SMA (Simple Moving Average), RSI (Relative Strength Index), etc. These filters are modeled as DataSeries decorators.

 Optimizer
     These are a set of classes that allow you to distribute backtesting among different computers,